putsi/kernel-bungles/hardcryptor/README.md

-# Loadable kernel module that provides RC4-cryptography
+# Loadable kernel module that provides [TODO]-cryptography

-Note: The implementation is very unsafe and contains multiple vulnerabilities.
-A hardened version will be provided by the [hardcryptor-module](https://github.com/putsi/kernel-bungles/tree/master/hardcryptor).
+Note: This is a hardened version of the [cryptor-module](https://github.com/putsi/kernel-bungles/tree/master/cryptor).

+Following vulnerabilities have been fixed in this version:
+ * TODO

 ## Installing
 ```